PabloRosales/pablorosales/README.md

 Hello!
-I'm a Senior Full-Stack Engineer, currently building an SEO SaaS.
+I'm a Senior Full-Stack Engineer.

 Mainly focused on tech like: